Planes of satellites, at once transient and persistent: The anisotropy evolution

+Several factors contribute to changes in the satellite population in the host-centric frame with increasing lookback time: newly infalling bright satellites, satellites becoming disrupted or merging with the host halo, and satellites exiting the boundary of their hosts (so-called ``backsplash'' galaxies).
+In total, 2685 distinct galaxies (i.e. without duplicating those that are the descendants of satellites from earlier outputs) have been among the $N=11$ brightest satellites across the 101 systems and across the 20 outputs analysed.
+Of those, $101 \times 11 = 1111$ $(\sim41\%)$ are the present-day brightest satellites.
+Among the remaining ones, 742 $(\sim28\%)$ have subsequently merged with the main halo, 457 $(\sim17\%)$ have remained satellites but no longer rank among the brightest 11 at $t=0$, and 375 $(\sim14 \%)$ have become ``backsplash'' galaxies, located outside $r_\mathrm{lim}$ at $t=0$.

+Considering only those 1111 subhalos that were the brightest satellites at a lookback time of 3~Gyr, we find that 608 $(\sim55\%)$ are still among the brightest satellites at $t=0$, 112 $(\sim10\%)$ have merged with the main halo, 208 $(\sim19\%)$ remain satellites, but no longer rank among the brightest 11, and 183 $(\sim16\%)$ have become ``backsplash'' galaxies.

-The largest difference between the two frames is caused by the late infall of satellites.
-This results in an increasing fraction of the progenitors of the $t=0$ located outside of the halo, and an increasing change of the in-halo satellite population, with increasing lookback time, In the \pers frame, the systems effectively expand beyond the host halo with increasing lookback time, maintaining or often increasing their anisotropies.
-By contrast, in the \trans frame, the subhalo populations are exchanged over time.
+In the satellite-centric frame, the systems effectively expand beyond the host halo with increasing lookback time, maintaining or often increasing their anisotropies.
+By contrast, in the host-centric frame, the system approximately retains its size, but the subhalo populations are exchanged over time.

+It is worth noting that observations of Milky Way satellites support a picture where several satellites have fallen in relatively recently.
+In particular, using Gaia data, \cite{Taibi-2024} show that members of the satellite plane are predominantly late-infalling satellites.

-In Figure~\ref{fig:radii}, the difference is illustrated by considering the radial distribution of satellites in both the \trans and the \pers frame.
-In the \trans frame, where satellites are identified anew within $r_\mathrm{lim}$ at each snapshot, the average radial distribution does not change, with the innermost of the 11 satellites typically found close to $0.2 \times r_\mathrm{lim}$, and the outermost typically close to $0.9 \times r_\mathrm{lim}$.
-By contrast, in the \pers frame, where individual satellites are traced, the systems ``expand" with increasing lookback time: one satellite is typically outside $r_\mathrm{lim}$ in under 0.5 Gyr, and by 3 Gyr, nearly half of the subhalos identified at $t=0$ had not yet fallen into $r_\mathrm{lim}$.
+In Figure~\ref{fig:radii}, the difference is illustrated by considering the radial distribution of satellites in both the host-centric and the satellite-centric frame.
+In the host-centric frame, where satellites are identified anew within $r_\mathrm{lim}$ at each snapshot, the average radial distribution does not change, with the innermost of the 11 satellites typically found close to $0.2 \times r_\mathrm{lim}$, and the outermost typically close to $0.9 \times r_\mathrm{lim}$.
+By contrast, in the satellite-centric frame, where individual satellites are traced, the systems ``expand'' with increasing lookback time: one satellite is typically outside $r_\mathrm{lim}$ in under 0.5 Gyr, and by 3 Gyr, nearly half of the subhalos identified at $t=0$ had not yet fallen into $r_\mathrm{lim}$.

-Figure~\ref{fig:fractions} shows the fraction of systems, as a function of time, for which the $N$ satellites are within $r_\mathrm{lim}$ in the \pers frame, and the fraction of systems, as a function of time, for which the set of satellites in the \trans frame contains $N$ of the same satellites as those identified at $t=0$.
+Figure~\ref{fig:fractions} shows the fraction of systems, as a function of time, for which the $N$ satellites are within $r_\mathrm{lim}$ in the satellite-centric frame, and the fraction of systems, as a function of time, for which the set of satellites in the host-centric frame contains $N$ of the same satellites as those identified at $t=0$.